-Increase retention and support college student success with a research-based academic coaching app
+Increase retention and support college student success with a behavior-focused academic coaching app

-StudyBot coaches students towards improving how they learn.
+StudyBot coaches students to improve how they learn.
 It complements traditional instructional approaches, as well as family, social, and university support — all of which are critical to a student’s success.

 Like a sports coach, an academic coach gives direction, provides aid, and maintains accountability.